storybookjs/native/MIGRATION.md

   export default config;
   ```

-* create `.babelrc.json` file at project root dir if your project does not have one already
+* create `.babelrc.json` file at project's root dir if your project does not have one already
 ```json
 {
   "sourceType": "unambiguous",